PUTvision/VSNServer/README.md

 Such solution enables to put most of the camera in the system into low power mode, and do the image processing relatively infrequently.
 As a result the whole system is saving power which can enable it to operate on battery.
 On the other hand thanks to the propagation of information about motion between cameras no important information is lost.

 ## Languages and tools used
-Project is written in Python 3.4 and uses following libraries (+ all the prequisitions for those):
+Project is written in Python 3.5 and uses following libraries (+ all the prequisitions for those):
-* opencv - for image acquisition processing tasks,
 * pyqtgraph - for plotting,
-* picamera - for capturing images (optional),
-* pyalpm - for updating client software.

 ## Running the code
 Copy the repository to RaspberryPi (git clone) board and install all the libraries required.
 If you already have the repository, do just git pull.
 Change the hostname of the RPi to one of the following: picam0n (where n is number) or switch hostname based ids off in config file.